HaeinGeek/CancerSubtypesAI/encoder/README.md

 - Supports the analysis of consecutive position mutations.
 - Provides amino acid information lookup.
 - Handles duplicate mutations by treating them as a single mutation.
+- Calculates changes in amino acid properties for mutations.

 ## Mutation Patterns